merenlab/merenlab.org/momics/index.md

 #### Computing k-mer frquencies

-We often use the fact that tetranucleotide frequencies of nucleotides are relatively conserved throughout genomes to identify [contig](../vocabulary/#contig)s that belong to the same [population](../vocabulary/#population) genome, however, what does it even mean to compute k-mer frequencies is not something covered in great detail.
+We often use the fact that tetranucleotide frequencies of nucleotides are relatively conserved throughout genomes to identify [contig](../vocabulary/#contig)s that belong to the same [population](../vocabulary/#population) genome, however, what it even means to compute k-mer frequencies is not something covered in great detail.
 The purpose of this animation is to demonstrate how it is done step-by-step, and how this information could lead to the identification of sequences that are compositionally similar without any a priori knowledge about their origins.

 ![](04-computing-kmer-frequencies.gif)